Most of us work to deadlines at least some of the time. Deadlines are a common source of stress for leaders and teams.

-On the other hand, if the Minister for Silly Walks is meeting with the Prime Minister on Tuesday and your team needs to prepare the presentation, this external pressure helps entice people to work hard to meet it.
+On the other hand, if your CEO is meeting with the President on Tuesday and your team needs to prepare the presentation, this external pressure helps people to work hard to meet the deadline.

-If you just make up deadlines arbitrarily, your team will get into the habit of missing them.
+If you just make up deadlines, your team will get into the habit of missing them.
 Maybe not today, or tomorrow, but eventually they will learn that your deadline doesn’t really matter.

-When there is no real reason for a deadline, other than to have a goal to aim for, it will become obvious that the hitting the deadline isn’t that important.
+When there is no real reason for a deadline, other than to have a goal to aim for, it will become obvious that hitting the deadline isn’t that important.

 The problem occurs when even *you* know that missing the deadline won’t have any real impact.
 It’s hard to push a team to work hard when there is no real reason to do so.

 It becomes obvious that a deadline is arbitrary when there are no consequences for missing it.
 When the deadline comes and goes and all that happens is the due date is shifted back to next week or next month, there is a clear signal that the deadline is just for show.

 Unrealistic deadlines are not motivating.
-It may be good to set stretch goals to push your team, but stretch goals are designed to just be a little bit hard, not completely ridiculous.
+It may be good to set stretch goals to push your team, but stretch goals are designed to just be a bit hard, not completely ridiculous.

 Leaders set unrealistic deadlines for several reasons:

-- You can’t say no. If you say “Yes” to your own boss regardless of the ridiculous task she throws at your team, then you’re likely to commit to an unrealistic deadline.
+- You can’t say no. If you say “Yes” to your own boss regardless of how ridiculous the task is that she throws at your team, then you’re likely to commit to an unrealistic deadline.

 - There is no planning: How many times have you heard that it’s a “finger in the air” estimate?
 If you just pick a date out of thin air with no planning as to how to work will be done, it’s just sheer luck if you manage to hit the deadline.
 Some teams will work themselves hard to get the work done anyway.
 But do you really want your team burning out because you have set a ridiculous timeframe?